MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Detailed update management and reporting tools.
 - Network optimization based on available bandwidth.

 [Device Update for IoT Hub](/azure/iot-hub-device-update) is a service that enables safe, secure, and reliable over-the-air (OTA) IoT device updates.
 Device Update for IoT Hub can group devices and specify which devices should receive an update.
-Operators can view the status of update deployments and make sure each device successfully applies the required updates.
+Operators can view the status of update deployments and whether each device successfully applies the required updates.

-When an update fails, Device Update helps operators identify the devices that failed to apply the update and see the failure details.
-The ability to identify which devices failed results in fewer hours trying to manually pinpoint the source of a failure.
+If an update fails, Device Update helps operators identify the devices that failed to apply the update and see the failure details.
+The ability to identify which devices failed can eliminate hours of trying to manually pinpoint the failure source.

-Operators need to monitor the state of device deployments and updates.
-Device Update reports how many devices are compliant with the highest version available compatible update.
+Device Update monitors the status of device deployments and updates, and reports how many devices are compliant with the highest version available compatible update.

 ### Observability and monitoring

-To manage overall reliability, monitor every component of your IoT solution, and define alert procedures.
+To manage overall solution reliability, you should monitor every component of your IoT solution and define alert procedures.
 All Azure IoT services publish metrics that describe service health and availability.
 To establish end-to-end observability, also consider the metrics that you need on the device side.
 Use these metrics as part of your overall solution reliability monitoring.

 IoT application monitoring and diagnostics are crucial for availability and resiliency.
 If something fails, you need to know that it failed, when it failed, and why.
-By monitoring the operation of an IoT application and devices relative to a healthy state, you can detect and fix reliability issues.
+By monitoring the operation of an IoT application and devices against a healthy state, you can detect and fix reliability issues.

-Before you can mitigate issues that affect IoT application reliability, you must be able to capture logs and signals that help you detect issues in end-to-end operations.
+To mitigate issues that affect IoT application reliability, you must be able to capture logs and signals that help you detect issues in end-to-end operations.
 Use logging and monitoring to determine whether an IoT solution is functioning as expected and to help troubleshoot issues with solution components.

 The following actions support observability for IoT solutions:

 - Establish a mechanism to collect and analyze performance metrics and alerts.
 - Configure devices, cloud services, and applications to collect and connect with Azure Monitor.
-- Use a real-time dashboard and alerts to monitor Azure backend services.
+- Use real-time dashboards and alerts to monitor Azure backend services.
-- Define roles and responsibilities to monitor and act on events and alerts.
+- Define roles and responsibilities for monitoring and acting on events and alerts.
 For more information, see [Roles, responsibilities, and permissions](/azure/architecture/framework/security/design-identity-role-definitions).
 - Implement continuous monitoring.

 #### Azure Monitor